 Government Audit Services

-We are currently serving many municipal governments in Oregon.
-Our municipal audit practice is one of the largest in the State.
+We serve many municipal governments in Oregon, our municipal audit practice is one of the largest in the State.
 We understand thoroughly the work to be done on these engagements; we have established excellent relationships with the Councils, Boards, and Administrations of these entities; and, we have consistently delivered audit reports on schedule.

 All of our auditors meet or exceed the GAO’s Government Auditing Standards’ “Yellow Book” and Oregon Board of Accountancy’s continuing education requirements.
-Our firm is an equal opportunity employer and is a small firm as described in OMB Circular A-133.
-A number of our staff are defined as minority under federal standards.
+Our firm is an equal opportunity employer with a diverse staff, and is a small firm as described in OMB Uniform Guidance ( previously known as A-133 ).
 We are confident you will find our firm has the experience and ability to provide excellent auditing and advisory services.

-Due to our extensive experience with municipal engagements, Pauly, Rogers and Co., P.C. has developed specialized audit programs and procedures to ascertain compliance with the many requirements of the Single Audit Act of 1996 and OMB Circular A-133, the Oregon Revised Statutes and other state and federal audit and reporting requirements.
+Due to our extensive experience with municipal engagements, Pauly, Rogers and Co., P.C. has developed specialized audit programs and procedures to ascertain compliance with the many requirements of the Single Audit Act of 1996 and OMB Uniform Guidance ( previously known as A-133 ), the Oregon Revised Statutes and other state and federal audit and reporting requirements.
 Our professional library contains all available specialized audit programs for federal financial assistance programs.
 Over 36 of our current municipal engagements and 5 of our non-profit engagements have Single Audits.

-All financial statements issued for Oregon Municipal Corporations must conform to the audit and reporting requirements of the Minimum Standards for Audits of Oregon Municipal Corporations, and where applicable, the Government Auditing Standards, 1994 Revision, the Single Audit Act Amendment of 1996, as revised, and OMB Circular A-133 Audits of States, Local Governments and Non-profit Organizations.
+All financial statements issued for Oregon Municipal Corporations must conform to the audit and reporting requirements of the Minimum Standards for Audits of Oregon Municipal Corporations, and where applicable, the Government Auditing Standards, 1994 Revision, the Single Audit Act Amendment of 1996, as revised, and OMB Uniform Guidance ( previously known as A-133 ) Audits of States, Local Governments and Non-profit Organizations.
 The auditors’ reports required by these standards are summarized as follows:

-- Report on compliance with Requirements Applicable to Each major Program and Internal Control Over Compliance with OMB Circular A-133.
+· Report on compliance with Requirements Applicable to Each major Program and Internal Control Over Compliance with OMB Uniform Guidance ( previously known as A-133 ).